Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 # Post-processing in the Universal Render Pipeline

-The Universal Render Pipeline (URP) includes its own implementation of [post-processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html), so you do not need to install any other package.
-URP is not compatible with the post-processing version 2 package.
+The Universal Render Pipeline (URP) includes an integrated implementation of [post-processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) effects.
+If you use URP, it's not necessary to install an extra package for post-processing effects.
+URP is not compatible with the [Post&nbsp;Processing&nbsp;Stack&nbsp;v2](https://docs.unity3d.com/Packages/com.unity.postprocessing@latest/index.html) package.

-This implementation uses the same [Volume](http://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html?subfolder=/manual/Volumes.html) system as the [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html?preview=1).
-You can add post-processing effects to your Camera in the same way you add any other [Volume Override](VolumeOverrides.md).

 The images below show a Scene with and without URP post-processing.